writing-tools/opencontacts/README.md

 # Latest debug app

-Latest debug app can be found in #113
+Latest debug app can be found [here](https://gitlab.com/sultanahamer/OpenContacts/-/jobs/artifacts/master/raw/app/build/outputs/apk/debug/app-debug.apk?job=assembleDebug)

+In case the above link does not work, you can get it from #113

 # Issues management